-Why is it so important to study this “ancient out-dated book?”
-Well, mostly because it isn’t out-dated, it’s entirely relevant to life today.
+Why is it so important to study this “ancient outdated book?”
+Well, mostly because it isn’t outdated, it’s entirely relevant to life today.
 Just think about that, the most recent book of the Bible was written more than 2,000 years ago and still, every single one of the sixty-six books has something to personally speak to us today.

 Get To Know Me

 Next, it is important to read the Bible because that is the source of how we get to know who God is.
-Imagine if you had never heard about the Niagra Falls.
-But I just happen to know someone who had been there 50 years ago and they had a horrible experience.
+Imagine if you had never heard about Niagra Falls.
+But I just happen to know someone who had been there 50 years ago and had a horrible experience.
 The hotel room was dirty, the weather was lousy and the boat that goes to the falls was out of order.
-Now imagine that the quickest and easiest reference you have is my second-hand story of somebody else’s really bad experience.
+Now imagine that the quickest and easiest reference you have is my second-hand story of somebody else’s a really bad experience.

 Would you be willing to put the time and money into a trip to see this natural wonder for yourself?
 Of course not.
 But that story is not the only story.
 There is also an entire internet that is full of other people’s stories about honeymooning or taking anniversary trips there.
 Complete with photos and videos and reviews of all of the best hotels and restaurants along with coupons and discounts and contacts for local tour guides and everything else you would want to make your trip as amazing as possible.

-Well that’s kind of what it’s like to only know who God is by someone’s second hand story of when they got their feelings hurt by a Christian or a church, compared to actually reading the book that was inspired by God Himself so that we might learn who He actually is, about what He has done and is doing for us and about the kind of relationship He longs to have with us.
+Well, that’s kind of what it’s like to only know who God is by someone’s second-hand story of when they got their feelings hurt by a Christian or a church, compared to actually reading the book that was inspired by God Himself so that we might learn who He actually is, about what He has done and is doing for us and about the kind of relationship He longs to have with us.